 The better prepared you are for each type of interviewer, the better your odds are at landing a new title and office environment that’ll start your next lap around the sun on a positive foot.

-Though it might seem silly or redundant to go over each and every last question that could be thrown at you, practice does indeed make perfect, and sharing your response out loud in front of a mirror — or to a trusted mentor or pal — will ensure you’re ready for anything.
+Though it might seem silly or redundant to go over each and every last question that could be thrown at you, practice does indeed make perfect, especially when it comes to practicing interview questions and answers.
+Sharing your response out loud in front of a mirror — or to a trusted mentor or pal — will ensure you’re ready for anything.

 Another way to sharpen your skills?
 Try to craft your own response to these super-hard and super-tricky interview questions from real professionals who managed to nail ‘em.

 ‘Do you love to win or hate to lose, and why?’

 All is fair in love and war?
 Better to have tried and lost than to never give it a go?

 The questions all land in the same arena, but when Alexa Garshofsky, a licensed real estate salesperson for Triple Mint was thrown this zinger, she was caught confused for a hot second.

 Looking for an inspiring way to start your day?
 Sign up for Morning Motivation!

 It’s our friendly Facebook 🤖 that will send you a quick note every weekday morning to help you start strong.
 Sign up here by clicking Get Started!